nullstare/ReiLua/README.md

 https://github.com/lua/lua or https://github.com/LuaJIT/LuaJIT

+Note!
+Lua header files are from Lua 5.4.0, if you use different version be sure to replace them.

 ### Linux

 Compile Raylib and lua by following their instructions.
 They will compile to libraylib.a and liblua.a by default.